 All of these variables can physically affect how at ease your body feels.
-If it’s too much or too little of something, your body may experience discomfort and stress leading to low quality sleep.
+If it’s too much or too little of something, your body may experience discomfort and stress leading to low-quality sleep.

-Sleeping at the temperature that feels ideal is one of the best things you can do to optimize your bedroom environment.
+Sleeping at a temperature that feels ideal is one of the best things you can do to optimize your bedroom environment.
 Reducing light and noise when you sleep can also be beneficial to your sleep.

 Can CBD Help You Sleep?